Power law creep and delayed failure of gels and fibrous materials under stress: Model

 Our approach will be to model a macroscopic sample of gel by considering the underlying physics at the mescoscopic level of a few gel strands and their associated crosslinks.
 In the spirit of existing elastoplastic models~\cite{nicolas2018deformation}, each local collection of strands and crosslinks is represented by a single elastoplastic element, with local shear strain $l$ and stress $kl$ (discarding normal stresses).
 The macroscopic elastoplastic stress $\sigma$ is the average of these local elemental ones.
 Before any local failure event, each element affinely follows the macroscopic shear strain, $\dot{l}=\gdot$, giving elastic response.
 To model the strain-induced breakage of gel strands, when any element's elastic energy $E=\tfrac{1}{2}kl^2$ exceeds a local yielding threshold $E_{\rm y}$, it fails plastically with stochastic rate $\tau_0^{-1}$.
 Activated strand breakage is also captured via a yielding rate $\tau_0^{-1}\exp\left[(\tfrac{1}{2}kl^2-E_{\rm y})/x\right]$ for elements even below threshold.
 In materials for which the energy barriers to strand breakage are comparable with thermal energies, we take $x=k_{\rm B}T$.
 For much larger barriers, $x$ is taken to be a mean field temperature modeling strand breakage due to the propagation of stresses from breakages elsewhere.
 On the timescales of creep and yielding, the breakage of any strand is assumed irreversible, with an infinite reformation time in comparison, $\tref=\infty$.
 The associated element carries no stress thereafter.

-To model the much slower process of gelation during a ``waiting time" $-\tw<t<0$ prior to the switch-on of stress at $t=0$, we must of course model the (re)formation of gel strands.
+To model the much slower process of gelation during a ``waiting time'' $-\tw<t<0$ prior to the switch-on of stress at $t=0$, we must of course model the (re)formation of gel strands.
 During gelation, therefore, we include an additional model ingredient: that after any element locally yields, it reforms with local strain $l=0$ and a new energy threshold drawn from a distribution $\rho(E)\sim \exp(-E/x_{\rm g})$ in which the model parameter $x_{\rm g}$ is the glass transition temperature.
-In this way, during gelation, the model is the same as the soft glassy rheology model~\cite{sollich1997rheology}.
 As an initial condition at $t=-\tw$, we assume a distribution of thresholds $\rho(E)$.
 For $x<x_{\rm g}$, the model captures ageing, with dynamics that become slower over time as the system gels.
 We take element reformation to be infinitely fast compared with this slow process of gelation, with $\tref=0$.
 This is oversimplified: a fuller description might consider a finite reformation time $\tref$ consistently during gelation, creep and yielding.
 However, our focus here is not to model gelation itself, but the subsequent creep and yielding of a gel, however formed, under stress.

+During gelation, with immediate element reformation after breakage via an assumed $\tref=0$, compared with the much slower timescale of gelation, the model is the same as the soft glassy rheology model~\cite{sollich1997rheology}.
+During creep, the model differs from the SGR model in having irreversible element breakage via an assumed $\tref=\infty$, compared with the much faster timescale of yielding.